-Kashiana’s latest full-length collection “Woman by the Door” with Apprentice House Press is a knitted collage of poems rooted in lived experiences and saturated with the poet’s varied sensibilities and influences.
+Woman by the Door is her second full length collection and was released in Feb 2022 with Apprentice House press.
+This book is a knitted collage of poems rooted in lived experiences and saturated with the poet’s varied sensibilities and influences.
 The poems flow through three sections – Aperture explores poems of memory and family, Portal opens the door to transition and growth, Detours holds our hand through loss and ache.
-The woman herself is an intersection, always kneeling by the door – coming, going, waiting, leaning in.
+The woman herself is an intersection, kneeling by the door – coming, going, waiting, leaning in.
 Witnessing.
 Relentlessly she receives and offers lifetimes.
 Woman by the Door is ultimately preoccupied with paying tribute to that woman.